 “It takes a weight off of me as a parent, because when I’m at work, especially providing care for others — and it’s absolutely chaotic right now, Arizona is on the rise with their COVID cases — not having to worry about my daughter and her safety … it’s a savior for me.
 It’s a weight off of my shoulders.”

 “There are ways to substantially reduce the risks”

 Should parents across the country stop worrying about sending their kids off to camp and school, as long as a version of these guidelines is followed?

-Dr. Joshua Sharfstein at the Johns Hopkins School of Public Health says we can learn from the YMCA and New York City examples, but we shouldn’t overgeneralize.
+Dr. Josh Sharfstein at the Johns Hopkins School of Public Health says we can learn from the YMCA and New York City examples, but we shouldn’t overgeneralize.